maheera1/Scd-Project/README.md

 *Collaborative Learning Hub*

 ## Description
+Hello!
 Brainbox is a modern learning platform designed to enhance collaboration between students and educators.
 The **Student Panel** empowers learners by providing essential tools for:
 - Group collaboration.
 - Resource access.